JAlcocerT/JAlcocerT/content/blog/oss-nas.md

 ## Other

-You can check from time to time https://haveibeenpwned.com/.
+You can check from time to time: https://haveibeenpwned.com/.

 They also provide an [API](https://haveibeenpwned.com/API/Key), which you would have to pay for.

-### Photo Video Management
+### Photo Video Management in a Server

 1. https://github.com/KDE/digikam